Our sustainability management

 Our sustainability promotion structure

-Our priority materiality items
+Priority materiality items

-To promote our sustainability management more effectively, we have selected five priorities from themes identified along the axes of internal importance and external expectations for the Group and organized them based on their relationships to the 17 goals and 169 targets of the Sustainable Development Goals (SDGs).
+We selected four priority materiality items from the themes identified along the axes of internal importance and importance to stakeholders and organized them based on their connections with the Sustainable Development Goals (SDGs).

 9 INDUSTRY, INNOVATION AND INFRASTRUCTURE